Do you wonder how Neurofeedback works? It is simple.

 I get the same question all the time when it comes to Neurofeedback Therapy.
 “How does Neurofeedback work?”
 Then when I provide an answer, people are still confused.
 Many people say it again, “I don’t get how Neurofeedback works!”
 The easiest way to put it is this.
 Neurofeedback re-wires your brain to get rid of the brain pattern that causes anxiety, addictions, and ADHD.
 It improves the pattern forever.
 Thus, your symptoms go away.

 The concept seems difficult to comprehend when applied to brain performance, but it easy to understand if you think about it in a different way.
 When applied to any other type of learning, it actually becomes simple to understand.
-The same techniques are used all the time to modify behaviors.
+You probably didn’t know, the same techniques are used all the time to modify behaviors.
 In fact, you have probably done it yourself many times without even knowing.

 Ok, here is how Neurofeedback works, hopefully within an easy explanation.
 It is all Science and it is fantastic.
 At the heart is a principle called Operant Conditioning.
 It is subtle but works tremendously.

 What is Operant Conditioning?

 When it comes to Neurofeedback Training, the brain is provided feedback about its performance.
 This is so that it can learn to improve its processing speed.
-Neuroscience has proven that there is an optimal brain pattern.
+In fact, neuroscience has proven that there is an optimal brain pattern.
 The optimal pattern is one of the perfect processing speed for thinking and staying calm and focused.
 Being in “The Zone” essentially.

 ADHD has been scientifically proven to be too much use of slow brain processing speed int he frontal lobe of the brain.
 When a person with ADHD receives Neurofeedback, the brain is rewarded, through positive feedback, when it makes more of the perfect processing speed.